pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

    |Subnet name|subnet3|
    |Subnet address range|10.0.2.0/24|

-   > **Note: **This matches the IP address range of the production network and the subnet containing the Hyper-V that needs to be protected.
+   > **Note** This matches the IP address range of the production network and the subnet containing the Hyper-V that needs to be protected.

 1. Within the Remote Desktop session to **ws2019-08-hvm0**, in the Azure portal, create a storage account with the following settings (leave others with their default values):